 Scoring is based on the number of times your skier flips in the air and how they land.
 Record your scored on the game sheets provided and after every player has had three turns see who the winner is.

 I love that essentially it can be a short game of three rounds, but actually we were doing our three rounds, and going again and again to try to perfect the landings and flips.

 Each piece of equipment is worth different points as it’s easier to flip and land with some of the vessels than it is with others.

 Super Ski Jump Game from Drumond Park has an rrp of £19.99.
-If you would like the chance to win your own, please enter below.

 **We were provided with a copy of Super Ski Jump free of charge however all opinions are our own**